- Getting Started

 Amazon DynamoDB will remain available while your provisioned throughput level increases or decreases.

 You can increase your provisioned throughput as often as you want.
-You can decrease it four times per day.
+You can decrease it twice per day.
 A day is defined according to the GMT time zone.
-For example, if you decrease the provisioned throughput for your table four times on December 12th, you won’t be able to decrease the provisioned throughput for that table again until 12:01am GMT on December 13th.
+For example, if you decrease the provisioned throughput for your table twice on December 12th, you won’t be able to decrease the provisioned throughput for that table again until 12:01am GMT on December 13th.

 Keep in mind that you can’t change your provisioned throughput if your Amazon DynamoDB table is still in the process of responding to your last request to change provisioned throughput.
 Use the management console or the DescribeTables API to check the status of your table.
 If the status is “CREATING”, “DELETING”, or “UPDATING”, you won’t be able to adjust the throughput of your table.
 Please wait until you have a table in “ACTIVE” status and try again.